 It is important that you follow your prescription and the guidance of your doctor, and should you feel that your dosage is not sufficient or that your phentermine has stopped working then it is imperative that you ask your doctor before increasing your dosage.
 Your prescription is based on your personal information and potential individual differences, therefore increasing it could have more serious consequences for one person when compared to another.

-Due to individual differences, side effects can vary widely, but can include insomnia, constipation, nausea and headaches, but the most common side effect is dry mouth, reported by 74% of over 1,200 phentermine.com forum users in this poll.
+Due to individual differences, side effects can vary widely, but can include insomnia, constipation, nausea and headaches, but the most common side effect is dry mouth, reported by 74% of over 1,200 phentermine users in a recent poll.
 While some may find the phentermine side effect of dry mouth a little uncomfortable, others find it unbearable.
 As a solution to this problem, we recommend Phen Drink, a soluble powder which is added to drinking water to increase saliva flow and stop the dry mouth side effect.
 Phen Drink also contains ingredients which actually help to boost your weight loss potential by increasing metabolism and suppressing appetite, meaning that you can improve your phentermine results as you compensate for these individual differences.

 Perhaps even more variation is seen across the psychological side effects of phentermine due to individual differences across patients, which can cause symptoms such as sadness, depression, anxiety, and mood swings which can all result in you feeling worse despite trying to lead a healthier life.
 This is because, as a stimulant, phentermine stimulates your metabolism and energy levels, but it can also stimulate and amplify your normal reactions to situations into extreme feelings of sadness, anxiety, or anger.
 As vitamin deficiencies often contribute to low mood, to counteract these problems while also ensuring that you are getting the right amount of crucial nutrients, and simultaneously giving yourself a great weight-loss boost with vitamin B12 and 5-HTP, we recommend that you take Phen Vites, which have been specifically designed to help those taking phentermine.